OI-OS/OI-savecontext/README.md

 ### Server Implementation

-The MCP server is built on `@modelcontextprotocol/sdk` and provides 19 tools for context management.
+The MCP server is built on `@modelcontextprotocol/sdk` and provides 27 tools for context management, including session lifecycle, memory storage, task management, and checkpoints.
 The server maintains a single active session per connection and stores all data in a local SQLite database.

 ```
 server/